simonhang/udmon/README.md

 udmon was created with QTCreator 2.5.2 and QT 4.8.2.
 So to compile udmon just clone the repository and load udmon.pro with QTCreator.

-udmon is free source and ist licensed under GPLv2 or later
+udmon is free software and is licensed under GPLv2 or later